 Description of Data Formats

 To increase interoperability between external packages, we herein describe the different data formats used as input to and export from programs.
-Orientations on a per-particle bases are currently stored as Euler angles in ZYZ format.
+Orientations on a per-particle bases are currently stored as Euler angles in ZYZ format with angles ordered as .
 Note that the package is still under development and the exact way the data is represented might change in the future.

 Data from the match template program